rarimo/voting-contracts/README.md

 Similar to the registration, the voting process is described in the [whitepaper](https://freedomtool.org/#/doc).

 For more implementation details, please refer to the `IVoting` interface and the NatSpec documentation.

+The probability of identifying the user's address during the registration that cast a specific vote is equal to 1/n, where n is the number of registered users.

 ## Integration